simpleshue/misc/docs/running/training_plan_design.md

 ## Cycles

-Training is better done in cycles with **Progressive overloading** and **recovery**.
+Training is most effective when organized into cycles that incorporate **progressive overloading** and **recovery**.

-* Macro cycles - 16-26 weeks.
-Full cycle
+* **Macro cycles:** 16–26 weeks, covering the full training period.
-  * Typically consists of multiple meso cycles.
-E.g., base --> tempo --> interval.
+  * Includes multiple mesocycles, e.g., base → tempo → intervals.
-* Meso cycles - 2-6 weeks
-  * Based on dody adaptation cycles - **one focus at a time to avoid over-training**
-  * Overload → then may need recovery in between - cut-back 25-50% volume (need deload by the end of the meso cycle)
-* Micro cycles - 1 week
-  * 2-4 “effort” workouts per week - to avoid over training.
-Allow sufficient recovery.
+* **Mesocycles:** 2–6 weeks, focusing on specific adaptations.
+  * Overload followed by recovery, often with a 25–50% reduction in volume.
+* **Microcycles:** 1 week, typically with 2–4 effort sessions and adequate recovery.

 ## Mentality

-Not only your body, your brain also needs to be able to handle stressful and long running sessions.

-Different training types serves different purposes
+Mental strength is as important as physical fitness for running, especially during long and intense sessions.

+### Purpose of Different Training Types:

-1. Long run teaches the brain to handle long duration, while keep the mental and physical body stimulated.
-It is often the most important type of training for novice distance runners.
+1. **Long runs:** Train your brain to handle long-duration efforts while staying mentally and physically engaged.
+Crucial for novice distance runners.
-1. Tempo run teaches the brain to understand body's limit during prolonged highly stressful exercies.
-1. Interval teaches the brain the top speed it can handle, and for how long.

-Overall, training is teaching the brain to understand the limits of the body, so that it can handle different situations to achieve good performance.

-A good habbit to reinforce the mental training is to keep running logs.
+1. **Tempo runs:** Help your brain recognize and push limits during sustained high-stress efforts.
+1. **Intervals:** Develop your capacity to handle short bursts of maximum effort.

+Overall, training teaches your brain to understand your physical limits and manage stress for optimal performance.
+Keeping a running log is an excellent way to reinforce mental training.

 ## Priority list